A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

 On the other hand, the target neuron $v$ cannot be an input of both networks since it has an incoming edge in one of them.
-So $v$ must be an output of one, say ${\mathcal N}^1$, and an input of the other, say ${\mathcal N}^2$.
-Then in $\mathcal N$, $v$ has all the incoming and outgoing edges it had in ${\mathcal N}^1$ as well as the outgoing edges it has in ${\mathcal N}^2$. \item $F_0$, the initial non-input firing pattern of $\mathcal N$, gets inherited directly from the two sub-networks' initial non-input firing patterns.
+So $v$ must be an output of one, say ${\mathcal N}^1$, and an input of the other, ${\mathcal N}^2$.
+Then in $\mathcal N$, $v$ has all the incoming and outgoing edges it had in ${\mathcal N}^1$ as well as the outgoing edges it has in ${\mathcal N}^2$.

+\item $F_0$, the initial non-input firing pattern of $\mathcal N$, gets inherited directly from the two sub-networks' initial non-input firing patterns.
 Since the two sub-networks have no non-input neurons in common, this is well-defined. \end{itemize}

-In the composed network, the neurons retain their classification as input/output/internal, except that a neuron that is an input of one sub-network and output of the other gets classified as an output neuron of ${\mathcal N}$.

-The probabilistic executions and probabilistic traces of the new network ${\mathcal N}$ are defined as usual.
+The probabilistic executions and probabilistic traces of the new network ${\mathcal N}$ are defined in the usual way, as in Section~\ref{sec: model}.
 In Sections~\ref{sec: acyclic} and~\ref{sec: general}, we show how to relate these to the probabilistic executions and probabilistic traces of ${\mathcal N}^1$ and ${\mathcal N}^2$.